Choanoflagellates are the closest unicellular relatives of the animals (Metazoa).

 The ciliate on the left is dyed with acridine orange, match animation phase contrast-fluorescence.
 The animation requires flash.
 On the right one of the flagellates observed in permafrost - Anisonema ovale.

 In the second animation another type of cysts is visible.
 This kind of resting stage does not form any thick walls.
-Both kinds of cysts can be produced even in the same culture.
-Aside from the differences in wall, cysts can differ in terms of shape and size, some of which are even bigger than the active stages.
+Both kinds of cysts can be produced within the same culture.
+Aside from the differences in the wall, cysts can differ in terms of shape and size.

 Two conjoined cysts visible through the microscope.
 100x, phase contrast, noise reduction applied.

 Just to make it clear, the choanoflagellates are normally 4-15 micrones in length.
 This is a small part of the work that I am about to publish.
-Currently we don't know anything about the mechanisms the protists use to survive thousands of years of cryoconservation, protists are very tricky object to work with and we know so little about them.
-Like bacteria, there are a lot of protists that totally even refuse to grow in cultures making their study nearly impossible.
-Choanoflagellates are becoming a popular object to work with mainly due to their relation to multicellular animals and favorite object for those who study origin of multicellularity.
+Currently we don't know anything about the mechanisms the protists use to survive thousands of years of cryoconservation.
+Protists are very tricky object to work with and we know so little about them.
+There are a lot of protists that even refuse to grow in cultures, making their study nearly impossible.
+Choanoflagellates are becoming a popular object to work with, mainly due to their relation to multicellular animals.
 For two species full genome has been already sequenced.

 No comments: